- HOME >

 What is sustainable tea garden

-In the sustainable tea garden, the tea tree does not require any fertilizer from human and it only get the nitrogen in the environment.
-In a way, the sustainable tea garden is independent from human.
-It is just like wild plant that keeps growing despite no fertilizer.
+In a sustainable tea garden, the tea tree does not require any fertilizer from humans and solely relies on nitrogen from the surrounding environment.
+This makes the sustainable tea garden independent from human intervention, much like a wild plant that can grow without added nutrients.

 Fertilizer increase chlorophyll but to decrease poly phenol